SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Creating_and_configuring_dashboards/Specifying_data_input_in_a_dashboard_URL.md

 uid: Specifying_data_input_in_a_dashboard_URL
 ---

-# Specifying data input in a dashboard or app URL
+# Specifying data input in a dashboard URL

-From DataMiner 10.2.11/10.3.0 onwards<!--RN 34261-->, you can specify default data for a low-code app via URL parameters.
-This way, you can for instance specify the elements, parameters, views, etc. that need to be selected in the app.
+From DataMiner 10.2.11/10.3.0 onwards<!--RN 34261-->, you can specify default data for a dashboard via URL parameters.
+This way, you can for instance specify the elements, parameters, views, etc. that need to be selected in the dashboard.
 You can pass the data using a [JSON object](#json-syntax) in the URL.

-If a dashboard has been configured with one or more feed components, it is possible to specify data input for these feeds in a dashboard URL as well.
+If a dashboard has been configured with one or more components, it is possible to specify data input for this data in a dashboard URL as well.
 This way, you can immediately make the dashboard display specific data when it is opened.
 From DataMiner 10.2.0/10.2.2 onwards<!--RN 31833-->, you can pass the data using a JSON object in the URL.
 Prior to DataMiner 10.2.0/10.2.2, you can use the [legacy syntax](#legacy-syntax), which continues to be supported in recent DataMiner versions for now as well.

 > [!NOTE]
 >